HOSTING ENSEMBLE

 The curved bookshelves stretch beyond defined boundaries, gently enclosed by the sliding doors.
 The textured plexiglass offers a subtle glimpse into their length.
 Their forms are inspired by the smooth rocks along the Norwegian coast.

-Manufactured by Atelier Ternier
+Atelier Ternier

 WANDERING